Chart Color Schemes

 An assessment of population growth drivers in Netherby reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch's projections are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 using 2021 data, are adopted with adjustments made employing a method of weighted aggregation from LGA to SA2 levels.
-Future population trends indicate lower quartile growth for statistical areas analysed by AreaSearch.
-By 2041, Netherby (SA) is expected to expand by 64 persons based on aggregated SA2-level projections, reflecting an increase of 5.3% in total over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered and years beyond 2032, South Australian Government's Regional/LGA projections by age category from 2023 are adopted with adjustments made through weighted aggregation from LGA to SA2 levels.
+Future trends indicate lower quartile growth for Netherby (SA), with an expected increase of 64 persons by 2041, reflecting a total rise of 5.2% over the 17-year period.

 Frequently Asked Questions - Population